-The credit union saw significant growth in 2018.
-This is very good in that it shows the confidence and trust that our members have in the credit union.
-The downside of such growth is that we are required to hold additional reserves to strengthen the balance sheet.
-This means that much of our surplus must be transferred to reserves rather than be paid out to our members.
+The credit union saw significant growth again this year, mainly driven by an increase in member shares.
+While this shows the confidence and trust that our members have in us, it does present us with a considerable difficulty regarding our reserves.
+As we are legally obliged to hold a certain amount in our reserves this means that the bulk of our surplus must be transferred to reserves and is not available for distribution to our members.

-At year-end, total assets were up €6.1m to €70.4m an increase of 9.5% on the figure last year of €64.3m.
-Shares increased by €4.9m (up 9.0%) to €59.7m from €54.8m last year.
-The loan book increased by a more modest €480k (up 2.2%) on last year finishing the year at €22m.
+At year-end, total assets were up $\in$ 6.5m to $\in$ 77m an increase of 9.3% on the figure last year of $\in$ 70.4m.
+Shares increased by $\in$ 5.5m (up 9.2%) to $\in$ 65.2m from $\in$ 59.7m last year.
+The loan book increased by a more modest $\in$ 812k (up 3.68%) on last year finishing the year at $\in$ 22.9m.
+We are delighted to have been joined by 922 new members this year, as we continue to increase our membership this is contributing to the growth of our business.